 The company was founded in 2012 and has since gone on to help over 50,000 businesses, funding more than £500 million.

 The service is simple and straightforward, although far from comprehensive in terms of business banking, yet it can be extremely valuable for small enterprises that are just starting out or beginning to expand.

 How does Capital on Tap work?

-Visit the Capital on Tap website and fill out the application form.
+- Visit the Capital on Tap website and fill out the application form.
 It takes around two minutes to complete, and it won’t impact your credit rating.
 You’ll need to provide some information about your business, how long it’s been trading, and how much it makes.

-Wait for them to review your details.
+- Wait for them to review your details.
 This usually only takes a matter of minutes, and you’ll get a response notifying you whether you’re eligible.

-Sign up for an account.
+- Sign up for an account.
 If everything is acceptable with your application, you can create a login and account for your funds.

-Access your money.
+- Access your money.
 Your online funding is available immediately, and you’ll get your Business Mastercard within four working days.

 Once you have access to your account and card, you can start using it just like a regular credit card.
 Make payments, transfer money, and withdraw cash, it’s all as you’d expect.

 What features does Capital on Tap have?

 Despite being a simple premise, Capital on Tap actually offer some pretty useful features.
 Not only does it open up your options for securing funding for your business, but there are some additional bonuses the service provides:

-No hidden fees.
+- No hidden fees.
 You won’t find any foreign transaction fees, charges for withdrawing from ATMs, or monthly fees for using your account.

-Flexible interest.
+- Flexible interest.
 When you’re using your Capital on Tap account, you can get up to 56 days of interest-free on purchases.
 This applies providing you pay off your balance in full each month.
 You can improve your rates over time too, meaning that those who don’t pay off their balance each month will get an interest rate of 0.79% to 4.9% per month.

-Rewards club.
+- Rewards club.
 You can pay for inclusion in the Capital on Tap rewards club.
 This will give you an uncapped 1% cashback on all card spends.
 You can redeem points with either Avios or cashback.
 The service costs an upfront annual fee of £199.

-Fast application.
+- Fast application.
 All of these features can be accessed by filling out an application form that takes around two minutes to complete.

-What are the fees?
+are the f ees?

 On the Capital on Tap website, they state that the cost of your funding depends on your interest rate and how long you want to borrow the funds for.
 To get an idea of your initial rate, you’ll have to complete an application online.
 However, it usually ranges from around 0.79% to 4.9% per month.
 Of course, if you pay off your balance each month, you could earn a 56-day interest-free period.